BoltzmannEntropy/QMLDocker/README.md

 I encountered challenges when trying to install the deep learning libraries Qiskit, paddlepaddle and its quantum extension paddle-quantum on a Mac with the new M1 chip, but ultimately succeeded in creating an Ubuntu-based docker that works with both on the M1 chip.

+The docker also includes two QML repositories with numerous examples:
+ - https://github.com/theerfan/Q/tree/master/QML%20Course (A QML course in qiskit)
+ - https://github.com/PaddlePaddle/Quantum.git (A QML course in Paddle-quantum)

 # Quantum computing libraries, features etc
 <h1 align="center">